electro2560/BetterKits/README.md

 ###BetterKits
-BetterKits is a kit plugin compatible for Bukkit and Sponge.
+BetterKits is a kit plugin compatible with Bukkit and Sponge servers.

 ####Major features
 - Supports item NBT data (for modded items like bags!)